ua-data7/Workshops/README.md

-Go to UADATA7 Workshops Wiki! <a href="https://github.com/ua-data7/Workshops/wiki">Workshops Wiki</a>
+Go to UADATA7 <a href="https://github.com/ua-data7/Workshops/wiki">Workshops Wiki</a>